Skip to main content

 Metabolic health is a comprehensive state of well-being that defines how efficiently your body manages energy.
 It encompasses several key physiological processes that work in concert to maintain vitality.
 A healthy metabolism is characterized by the body’s ability to regulate blood sugar levels effectively, maintain a balanced profile of blood lipids like cholesterol and triglycerides, and manage inflammation.

-It also involves maintaining a favorable body composition, with a healthy ratio of to adipose tissue, especially visceral fat.
+It also involves maintaining a favorable body composition, with a healthy ratio of lean muscle mass to adipose tissue, especially visceral fat.
 When these systems are functioning optimally, you experience stable energy levels, mental clarity, and physical resilience.
 Disruptions in these areas are what lead to the metabolic challenges many adults face.

 The Central Role of the GH Axis